-How a Machine Learning model progresses from an experiment to an operationalized Web service
+How a Machine Learning Studio model progresses from an experiment to a Web service

 Azure Machine Learning Studio provides an interactive canvas that allows you to develop, run, test, and iterate an experiment representing a predictive analysis model.
 There are a wide variety of modules available that can: